dbabaioff/perl-tutorial/README.md

 * Files included with require are only loaded at run time, whereas packages loaded with use are subject to earlier compile-time checks.

 ##### Including Other Files
-Three different ways for a Perl program to import a module and call that module’s functions. **do, require, and use**.
+Three different ways for a Perl program to import a module and call that moduleï¿½s functions. **do, require, and use**.

 * **use** - evaluated at compile time.
 * **require** - evaluated at run time.